software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ### The Information Viewpoint

+The **Information** viewpoint addresses the **organization, storage, and flow of data** within the system.
+It focuses on how data is structured, its relationships, and how it is exchanged between components, providing insight into the logical data architecture.
+This viewpoint supports the development of robust data models and ensures consistency in data handling across the system.
+It highlights the lifecycle of critical data entities, enabling designers to optimize **data integrity** and performance.
+Additionally, it provides a basis for identifying risks related to potential bottlenecks in data processing pipelines.

 * **Purpose**: To define the structure, semantics, and usage of the system’s information.